shashiirk/javascript20/movie-seat-booking/README.md

 - Select or deselect seats
 - Unavailable seats cannot be selected
 - Ticket price updates as seats are selected
-- Selected seats data is stored in localStorage
+- Selected seats' data is stored in localStorage